Feles007/oa/README.md

 The site is static, so this is only the source for tools used to generate it.

-This repo isn't really meant for others to use, mostly to keep track of development.
+This repo isn't really meant for others to use, it's mostly to keep track of development.

 ## File Structure